DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

-videoblogger explained, ‘the point of using an in-computer aggregator program like FireAnt would be the added benefit to the user that ‘new video (and other) posts are automatically downloaded’.[^05chapter4_29] This automatic downloading of new episodes made following videoblogs such simpler.
+videoblogger explained, ‘the point of using an in-computer aggregator program like FireAnt would be the added benefit to the user that ‘new video (and other) posts are automatically downloaded’.[^05chapter4_29] This automatic downloading of new episodes made following videoblogs much simpler.
 It also created a helpful abstraction from the inherent complexity and messiness of web-links and surfing between blogs.
 Users would be able to identify new videos and keeping up with episodes would